sanskrit/learnsanskrit.org/content/guide/sandhi/consonant-sandhi-between-words.md

 }

-They also become nasal when the following sound is nasal:
+They also become nasal when the sound that follows them is nasal:

 {ex